Jean de Vivonne: Calm in the storm

 News of the St Bartholomew's Day massacre was greeted with delight by the Spanish king Philip II.
 At a time of great discredit with the Spanish crown, Saint-Gouard found the French now subject to enthusiasm and great sympathy in Spain.
 Receiving word on 7 September from one of his agents in France Philip went to a monastery to hear 'Te Deums' in celebration.
 Saint-Gouard received news of the massacre from the Spanish king, and made a good face of sharing his pleasure at the news.
-Unlike the French ambassador in Venezia who reacted with horror at word of the massacres, Saint-Gouard expressed no shock.
+Unlike the French ambassador in Venice who reacted with horror at word of the massacres, Saint-Gouard expressed no shock.
 The ambassador was uninterested in discussing morality or justice, devoted instead to the matter of obedience to the crown.
 He assured the Spanish king he had no cause to distrust Charles and that this massacre had been planned for a long time, which Philip in his delight accepted.
-There were many strategic advantage to Spain from the massacres, with the elimination of amiral de Coligny the architect of French support for the rebels in Nederland.
+There were many strategic advantage to Spain from the massacres, with the elimination of amiral de Coligny the architect of French support for the rebels in the Netherlands.
 Further the event weakened Protestantism in France and offered the prospect of diplomatically isolating the rival kingdom from England and the Protestant German princes.
 Despite the Spanish pleasure at the unfolding of an anti-Protestant massacre, this could not entirely paper over the displeasure of the Spanish crown at the marriage of Navarre and Marguerite.
 It would only be on 12 September that Saint-Gouard received his instructions as related to the massacre.
 This slow delivery of the information to Saint-Gouard laid bare the disarray in the royal court.
 Word from the French court explained the course of events more precisely: the massacre was not premeditated but rather a by-product of the failed assassination of Admiral Coligny.
 The Spanish ambassador informed Philip that there was nothing pre-meditated about the massacre and it was ordered as a response to the Protestant threat.
 Saint-Gouard endeavoured to maintain the illusion of a crown that was in charge.
 He was unable to convince anyone that the massacres had been planned for a long time, with people sneering at him for the 'indecisive' policy of the French crown.
 The ambassador noted sadly to Charles that the Spanish wished to deprive the king of the glory he deserved.
 Charles likewise complained to Saint-Gouard that people were saying the policy had transpired 'by chance'.